-- The URAL® motorcycle must be purchased from a dealer within Australia or New Zealand who is authorised by Ural Australia to sell motorcycles (see www.imz-ural.com.au for a complete list of authorised dealers). - Prior to delivery to the purchaser, the dealer who is authorised by Ural Australia to sell motorcycles must perform the complete set-up and pre-delivery procedures.
+- The URAL® motorcycle must be purchased from a dealer within the Australia or New Zealand who is authorised by Ural Motorcycles to sell motorcycles (see www.imz-ural.com.au for a complete list of authorised dealers). - Prior to delivery to the purchaser, the dealer who is authorized by Ural Motorcycles to sell motorcycles must perform the complete set-up and pre-delivery procedures.